viniciusvdias/pdm/finalproject/20251/g8/README-report.md

 ### What Worked and What Did Not

   * **Containerized Architecture (Docker & Docker Compose/Swarm):** The use of Docker proved highly effective in creating a **reproducible and isolated environment**.
-This significantly streamlined setup and ensured consistent execution across different environments.
-Docker Compose provided a quick and easy way to spin up the Spark cluster for development and baseline testing.
+This significantly streamlined setup and ensured consistent execution.
-  * **Apache Spark for Big Data Processing:** Spark's distributed processing capabilities were crucial for handling the 6.8 million records, enabling efficient data loading, transformation, and analysis.
-The abstraction of operations into `Workload` objects not only modularized the pipeline but also facilitated performance metric extraction, a key aspect of our experimental evaluation.
+  * **Apache Spark for Big Data Processing:** Spark's distributed processing capabilities were crucial for handling the 6.8 million records.
+The abstraction of operations into `Workload` objects not only modularized the pipeline but also facilitated the extraction of performance metrics.
+  * **Revealing Performance Trade-Offs:** The experiments, contrary to initial expectations, did not show a universal performance benefit for Parquet.
+Instead, they highlighted a critical concept in data engineering: performance is a function of the data's structure, the hardware, and the specific query being executed.
+For full-scan operations, the CPU overhead of Parquet's decompression proved to be a significant factor, leading to slower load times compared to CSV in this specific context.
+This finding, while unexpected, provided a deeper understanding of the formats' practical trade-offs.
-  * **Data Pre-processing and Quality:** The implementation of robust pre-processing steps, such as handling invalid age and gender entries, and standardizing categorical data, was critical.
-This ensured data quality and prevented errors during analysis, demonstrating the importance of data cleaning in real-world big data projects.
+  * **Data Pre-processing and Quality:** The implementation of robust pre-processing steps, such as handling invalid age and gender entries, was critical to ensure data quality and prevent errors during analysis.
-  * **Performance Benefits of Parquet:** The experiments consistently showed a dramatic performance improvement when using Parquet over CSV for data loading and writing.
-This validated the strategic decision to prioritize optimized columnar formats in the data pipeline, significantly accelerating analytical cycles.
-  * **Docker Swarm for Orchestration:** While our Swarm tests were limited to a single physical machine, they successfully demonstrated the viability of the orchestrated architecture.
-The Swarm scheduler showed potential for optimizing resource allocation, especially for I/O-bound tasks.
-This setup provides a solid foundation for future deployment on a true multi-node cluster, where the benefits of distributed processing and high availability would be fully realized.

 ### Challenges and Limitations

-  * **Single-Node Swarm Environment:** A significant limitation of our experiments was running Docker Swarm on a **single physical machine**.
-While this allowed us to simulate the architecture and observe the overhead of orchestration, it did not fully showcase the benefits of true distributed computing and parallel processing that would come from a multi-node cluster.
-The workers, despite being separate containers, competed for the same underlying CPU and memory resources, leading to potential resource contention that might mask the full performance gains of increased parallelism.
+  * **Single-Node Swarm Environment:** A significant limitation was running Docker Swarm on a **single physical machine**.
+The workers competed for the same underlying CPU and memory resources, preventing true parallelism and masking the potential benefits of a distributed architecture.
+  * **Benchmark Scope:** The primary benchmark involved a full data scan (`.cache().count()`), which is not representative of typical analytical queries.
+This specific test did not allow Parquet to demonstrate its key advantage of **column pruning**, where it would only read a small subset of the data from disk.
+Consequently, the performance results are specific to this "worst-case" scenario for columnar formats.
-  * **Data Quality Issues:** Despite implementing robust pre-processing, the presence of a significant "Desconhecida" (Unknown) category for `idade` (age) and `sexo` (gender) highlighted persistent data quality challenges in the raw datasets.
-This underscores the need for continuous data governance and improved data collection practices at the source.
+  * **Data Quality Issues:** The presence of a significant "Desconhecida" (Unknown) category for `idade` (age) and `sexo` (gender) highlighted persistent data quality challenges in the raw datasets, underscoring the need for improved data governance at the source.
-  * **Scope of Analysis:** While we performed several key demographic and temporal analyses, the project's scope was limited to these specific workloads.
-A more comprehensive analysis could involve geospatial analysis, machine learning for accident prediction, or deeper correlation of various accident factors.
-  * **Lack of Fault Tolerance Testing:** Although Docker Swarm inherently provides features for high availability, our experiments did not explicitly test the fault tolerance or self-healing capabilities of the system (e.g., simulating a worker failure).

 ### Future Directions

-Future work could involve deploying the Docker Swarm setup on a **true multi-node cluster** to fully evaluate its scalability and distributed processing capabilities.
-Exploring additional Spark features like Spark Streaming for real-time analysis or integrating with other big data tools (e.g., Kafka for data ingestion, Hadoop HDFS for storage) would further enhance the project.
-Moreover, developing a user-friendly dashboard for interactive visualization of the analytical insights would increase the project's utility for stakeholders.
+Future work could involve deploying the Docker Swarm setup on a **true multi-node cluster** to fully evaluate its scalability.
+A crucial next step would be to design and run benchmarks based on **analytical queries that select specific columns** (e.g., analyzing accident causes by vehicle type).
+Such tests would provide a more realistic comparison and would almost certainly demonstrate the superior performance of Parquet in scenarios where its column pruning capabilities are leveraged.

 -----